House Democrats prepare to vote on new economic relief bill even as Pelosi and Mnuchin keep talking

 In absence of a deal, House Democratic leaders were preparing to move forward as soon as Wednesday with a vote on their $2.2 trillion bill, which is a slimmed-down version of the $3.4 trillion Heroes Act the House passed in May.

-It includes new stimulus checks, unemployment insurance, state and local aid, and money for schools, the Postal Service, election security and more.
+It includes new stimulus checks, unemployment insurance, state and local aid, and money for schools, the U.S. Postal Service, election security and more.
 There is also payroll assistance for airlines that are facing the prospect of widespread furloughs as soon as Thursday unless a new aid package is passed.

-Republicans oppose the bill as too costly and say it contains provisions extraneous to the coronavirus.
+Republicans oppose the bill as too costly and say it contains provisions extraneous to the novel coronavirus.

 “This will be nothing more than fiddling while Rome burns,” Rep. Tom Cole (R-Okla.) said Wednesday morning as the House Rules Committee met to agree on rules to debate the legislation.